Endava/cats/README.md

 This is the summary page:
 ![run result](images/index_html.png)

 And this is what you get when you click on a specific test:
 ![test details](images/test_details.png)

+# Ignoring Specific HTTP Result Codes
+By default, CATS will report `WARNs` and `ERRORs` according to the specific behaviour of each Fuzzer.
+There are cases though when you might want to focus only on critical bugs.
+You can use the `--ignoreResponseCodes` argument to supply a list of result codes that should be ignored as issues (overriding the Fuzzer behaviour) and report those cases as success instead or `WARN` or `ERROR`.
+For example, if you want CATS to report `ERRORs` only when there is an Exception or the service returns a `500`, you can use this: `--ignoreResultCodes="2xx,4xx"`.

 # Available arguments
 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.